openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 In this solution, the Machine API controllers would be rewritten to convert Machine API resources internally to Cluster API resources.
 Once the conversion has been completed, the controllers would feed the converted Cluster API resources into the Cluster API methods, using them as a library.

-This alternative has been dissmissed based on:
+This alternative has been dismissed based on:
 - No migration from Machine API to Cluster API
 - No reduction in maintenance burden
 - No longer term plan to remove the Machine API controllers